IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/15_Append_Rows_On_Demand_Overview.md

 In automatic mode, data is loaded implicitly while the user scrolls the grid and reaches the bottom of the loaded content.

-In button mode, the there is a button at the bottom of the grid which loads more rows when the user click/taps on it.
+In button mode, there is a button at the bottom of the grid which loads more rows when the user click/taps on it.

 The features is built on top of the [$.ig.DataSource](%%jQueryApiUrl%%/ig.datasource) paging functionality, thus it supports all range of data sources supported by the `$.ig.DataSource`.
 This however makes the feature incompatible with the Paging feature itself.
 For the supported integration scenarios please refer to the [Feature Matrix (igGrid)](Feature-Compatibility-Matrix%28igGrid%29.html) topic.

 ![](images/igGrid_Append_Rows_on_Demand_Overview_1.png)

-Note: The feature was previously called Load on Demand.
+> **Note:** The feature was previously called Load on Demand.
 This caused confusion in some customers which referred to the `igHierarchicalGrid` Load on Demand functionality.
 In order to differentiate with the Load on Demand functionality in other controls like `igCombo`, `igHierarchicalGrid` and `igTree` the feature is renamed to Append Rows on Demand.
 For migration instructions see the [CTP Migration Guide](#migration-guide) section.

 ## <a id="append-rows-on-demand"></a>Enabling Append Rows on Demand